-Students will be required to work in independently to prepare a comprehensive seminar on an evidence-based compensation and benefits management case from the textbook.
+Students will be required to work independently to prepare a comprehensive seminar on an evidence-based human resource management case from the textbook.
 Instructions will be provided in the assignment link available on OWL.
 You are expected to access and read the instructions prior to commencing the assignment.